dstieglitz/spacedock/README.md

 }
 ```

-Alternatively, you can use an XML-based blueprint:
+Alternatively, you can use the XML based format from Jon Davis' FTJava software:

 ```
 <Ship>